iorobertob/intermusic_poster/README.md

 Implementation
 --------------

-The Poster module uses not so well known feature of the Moodle blocks architecture.
+The Media Poster module uses not so well known feature of the Moodle blocks architecture.
 In almost all cases, it is the theme that defines regions where plugins can be added to.
 However in special cases, such as this one, any Moodle plugin can define its custom block regions.
-Within the context of the Poster module instance, when displaying its view.php page, two extra block regions are defined - `mod_poster-pre` and `mod_poster-post`.
-The Poster module itself is just a tiny wrapper for displaying these two regions as its content.
+Within the context of the Media Poster module instance, when displaying its view.php page, two extra block regions are defined - `mod_mediaposter-pre` and `mod_mediaposter-post`.
+The Media Poster module itself is just a tiny wrapper for displaying these two regions as its content.
 Simple and clever.

 The module natively supports responsive layout in bootstrap based themes (both 2.x and 3.x versions).